• Skip to primary navigation

 3. Spread softened butter on top, then sprinkle with cinnamon sugar mixture and walnuts.

 4. Starting at the long side, carefully roll into a log.
-Slice into 9 even pieces and place into your prepared 9x9 square pan.
+Slice into 9 even pieces.

 Before and after photos of banana bread cinnamon rolls rising in a greased pan.